tendermint/spec/spec/core/data_structures.md

 | ProposerAddress   | slice of bytes (`[]byte`) | Address of the original proposer of the block.
 Validator must be in the current validatorSet.                                                                                                                                                                                                                                                                                         | Must  be of length 20                                                                                                                                                                            |

 ## Version

+NOTE: that this is more specifically the consensus version and doesn't include information like the P2P Version.
+(TODO: we should write a comprehensive document about versioning that this can refer to)

 | Name  | type   | Description                                                                                                     | Validation                                                                                                         |
 |-------|--------|-----------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|